 From time to time, Google might tweak your Google Ads balance.
 This is called an adjustment.
 Most of the time, adjustments come in the form of credits.
 Credits reduce your account balance, while debits increase your account balance.

 You can find any adjustments applied to your account by clicking the Tools & settings icon then choosing Summary beneath "Billing," then clicking on the appropriate month to view the billing activity.
-Here are the kinds of credit adjustments you're most likely to see:
+Here are the kinds of credit adjustments you're most likely to find:

 - Courtesy: You'll see this when a promotional code or courtesy credit is applied to your account.
 This credit is good for future advertising only and can't be refunded to you.

-- Overdelivery credit: Sometimes Google gets a little excited and show your ad too much – so much that your account accrues more costs than your average daily budget allows.
+- Overdelivery: Sometimes Google gets a little excited and show your ad too much – so much that your account accrues more costs than your average daily budget allows.
 Whoops!
 If this happens, don't worry – your account will receive a credit to cover the excess costs.

-- Account budget overrun: You'll see this if your advertising costs exceed your prepaid balance.
+- Overrun: You'll see this if your advertising costs exceed your prepaid balance.
 Google will credit back the excess amount so you don't end up paying for this activity.
 This only appears for accounts using manual payments.